brkarcher/brkarcher.github.io/shadow.md

 Kedsen looked uncomfortable.
 "I feel like I have walked into a trap.
 Have you been leading me to this?
 Did you have this in mind before I walked in?"

 "No, brother.
 Your points on the justice of the matter are well merited and you have been persuasive.
-But I see no future where we can force Emault back from his new realm unless the Kings of East Arc or Anteianum suddenly develop an immense zeal for the matter to be resolved according to this justice.
+But I see no future where we can force Emault back from his new realm unless the kings of East Arc or Anteianum suddenly develop an immense zeal for the matter to be resolved according to this justice.
 So, I propose a solution to resolve those truths.

 "Besides, if Emault backs off from the legal claim, it severely weakens any justification he might have to meddle with the bishopric or the ecclesiastical circuiting."